Blog

 State Fund: Not conventional, Alaska operates the Fishermans Fund.
 It provides for treatment and care of Alaska's licensed commercial fishermen who are injured or become ill due to fishing-related activities on shore in Alaska or in Alaska waters.

 Assigned Risk: Alaska’s workers’ compensation pool is administered by the National Council on Compensation Insurance, Incorporated (NCCI).
 Employers that have been declined coverage by two non-affi liated insurers may obtain coverage in the Workers’ Compensation Assigned Risk Plan.
 Employers eligible for coverage in the plan may use the services of a licensed property/casualty insurance producer or apply directly to the plan for coverage.
-Alaska National Insurance Company, Liberty Northwest Insurance Corporation, and Umialik Insurance Company are the servicing carriers for the assigned risk market.
-These three insurers will be the workers’ compensation servicing carriers through 2008.

 Numerical Exceptions: Any employer with 1 or more employees must provide coverage.